-Make Breakfast Ahead of Time With 3 Sweet and Savory Overnight Oats Recipes
+How to Make Sweet and Savory Overnight Oats

 For those who want to roll out of bed and have breakfast served.

 Overnight oats give you something to look forward to as you lay down to sleep for the evening.
-Afterall, the make-ahead breakfast is meant to soak while you’re dreaming, and fully comes into its own in the six to eight hours you leave it in your refrigerator.
+After all, the make-ahead breakfast is meant to soak while you’re dreaming, and fully comes into its own in the six to eight hours you leave it in your refrigerator.
 If you’re busy and don’t necessarily have time in the morning to boil oatmeal or scramble some eggs for breakfast, overnight oats are a surefire way to plan ahead and take care of your appetite.
-What’s even better is the fact that you can get experimental; make overnight oats savory or sweet, fruity or chocolaty, and with dairy-free milk or even chicken broth.
+What’s even better is you can get experimental.
+Make overnight oats savory or sweet, fruity or chocolaty, with dairy-free milk or even chicken broth.

 Oats don’t always have to be cinnamon apple or blueberry-flavored.
 It’s possible to have a hearty, salty version of overnight oats to start your day.
 Instead of using milk, add chicken broth to your oats, plus a sprinkle of garlic powder, ground ginger, black pepper, salt, a teaspoon of soy sauce, and a splash of sesame oil.
 In the morning, microwave the base and top it with a fried egg, scallions, and pork floss.
 It’s not congee, but it’s just as good.